-If the Connection Assistant can detect the secondary device, assume that the problem is with the primary device and check if the device is set up for development.
+If the Connection Assistant can detect the secondary device, assume that the problem is with the primary device, and check whether the device is set up for development.

 If the secondary device is not detected, the problem might be with the USB cable.

-Check if the device is set up for development
+Check whether the device is set up for development

-To check if the issue is being caused by settings on the device, follow these steps:
+To check whether the issue is being caused by settings on the device, follow these steps:

 - Follow the steps in the Set up a device for development section.

-- If this does not resolve the problem, contact the device OEM's customer support for help.
-Tell the customer support representative that the device won't connect to Android Studio using ADB.
+- If this doesn't resolve the problem, contact the device OEM's customer support for help.
+Tell the customer support representative that the device doesn't connect to Android Studio using ADB.